albertkyou/albertkyou.github.io/code/PredictingStocks/StockMarket.md

 Now that we see what the data looks like, we need to reformat the data slightly.
 As is common with time-series data, we first convert the index into dates using `to_datetime()`.

-Also, because the site is using a dark theme, we'll change the matplotlib style to use `'datrk_background'`.

 Finally, we'll plot the `Close` prices for each datapoint.